1

 Move the file from the Working Directory to the Staging Area:

 Now run git status again.
 The file should appear in green under “Changes to be committed”.
-It’s on the loading dock, ready to ship!
+It’s in the post editor, ready to publish!

 Task 3: Commit the snapshot